rob-blackbourn/jetblack-js-cluster-manager/README.md

 * It represents the data as a tree of nodes to make the structure directly accessible.
-* It doesn't require the data to be presented in a specific shape, but takes a on  "getter" function to get the coordinate from the a point.
+* The points don't have to be presented in a specific shape, but take a "getter" function to get the coordinate from the a point.
 * The world is wrap-around (i.e. a point on the far west equator is considered close to a point on the far east equator).